MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 #define BAUDRATE 115200
 ```
 The serial communication speed of the printer should be as fast as it can manage without generating errors.
 In most cases 115200 gives a good balance between speed and stability.
 Start with 250000 and only go lower if "line number" and "checksum" errors start to appear.
-Note that some boards (e.g., a temperamental Sanguinololu clone based on the ATMEGA1284P) may not be able to handle a baudrate over 57600.
+Note that some boards (_e.g.,_ a temperamental Sanguinololu clone based on the ATMEGA1284P) may not be able to handle a baud rate over 57600.
 Allowed values: 2400, 9600, 19200, 38400, 57600, 115200, 250000.

 ### Bluetooth